AndrewJBateman/nodejs-app-testing/README.md

 # :zap: Node.js App Testing

 * Code to practise testing of Node.js apps
-* This is part of a [Udemy NodeJS - The Complete Guide (incl.
+* This is Section 30 of a [Udemy NodeJS - The Complete Guide (incl.
 MVC, REST APIs, GraphQL)](https://www.udemy.com/nodejs-the-complete-guide/)

 **Note: to open web links in a new window use: _ctrl+click on link_**